Student Status

 6. Self Employed Students:

-Self-employed students meet the eligibility criteria when:
+Self-employed students meet the eligibility criteria when they:

 2. Earn an amount at least equal to the federal minimum wage for twenty hours a week.
-The current federal minimum wage can be found at https://www.dol.gov/agencies/whd/minimum-wage.
+The current federal minimum wage can be found at: https://www.dol.gov/agencies/whd/minimum-wage.

 7. Care for a dependent person in the AU:

-Because of this, one child cannot make more than one student eligible for Basic Food.
+Because of this, one child can't make more than one student eligible for Basic Food.
 See Worker Responsibilities below for recommended interview questions and documentation requirements for allowing student eligibility based on dependent care responsibilities when both parents live in the household.

 8. Income-in-kind: